exosite-garage/msp430_cc3000_smartconfig/README.md

 11) Attach the FRAM board to your PC via the mini-USB connector and "Download and Debug" to your FRAM kit

-12) Press S1 until LED6 blinking.Refer http://processors.wiki.ti.com/index.php/CC3000_Wi-Fi_MSP430_FRAM_Getting_Started_Guide_Using_Smart_Config
+12) Press S1 until LED6 blinking.
+Refer http://processors.wiki.ti.com/index.php/CC3000_Wi-Fi_MSP430_FRAM_Getting_Started_Guide_Using_Smart_Config
     to config WiFi AP.

 13) Verify LED1, followed by LED2, LED3 and finally LED4 all come on
-    * LED1 is a "communications with WiFi module is working" indicator
-    * LED2 is a "WiFi signal with appropriate credentials is associated" indicator
-    * LED3 is a "WiFi signal has been connected" indicator
-    * LED4 is "Internet communications are working" indicator
+-)* LED1 is a "communications with WiFi module is working" indicator -)* LED2 is a "WiFi signal with appropriate credentials is associated" indicator -)* LED3 is a "WiFi signal has been connected" indicator -)* LED4 is "Internet communications are working" indicator

 14) Verify data in Exosite Portals is being reported to the data sources.
 Data is written roughly every 10 seconds to all data sources, while data is read